d4kris/ng-fruityStore/ReadMe.md

    TemplateUrl el template
 4. Click handler, add to cart
     cart is a resource so we can share it between ctrls
-5. Proper add to cart, add/remove in cart -> refactor add-method to cart object
+5. Proper add to cart, add in multiple places -> refactor add-method to cart object
+6. Node express backend, templateUrl in routes
+7. Service, fetch from backend api

-// TODO form
+// TODO checkout form
-// TODO service + fetch
 // TODO directive for product